MCUdude/MegaCoreX/README.md

 ## Reset pin
 None of the megaAVR-0 microcontrollers needs the reset line to be reprogrammed over the UPDI interface.
 This means that the reset pin can be used as a GPIO pin instead!
 There's no need for a high voltage programmer to turn that pin into a reset pin again either.
 If you have a development board you can instead use the reset button as a general-purpose button for your project.
 Note that the reset pin cannot be usd as a GPIO when using a bootloader

+## Printf support
+Unlike the official Arduino core, MegaCoreX has printf support out of the box.
+If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
+It's added to the Print class and will work with all libraries that inherit Print.
+Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.
+Note that this implementation of printf will NOT print floats or doubles.
+This is a limitation of the avr-libc printf implementation on AVR microcontrollers, and nothing I can easily fix.

+If you're using a serial port, simply use `Serial.printf("Milliseconds since start: %ld\n", millis());`.
+Other libraries that inherit the Print class (and thus supports printf) are SoftwareSerial and the LiquidCrystal LCD library.

 ## Pinout